fanhongtao/JDK/demo/jfc/Font2DTest/README.txt

 - If font size is too large to fit a character, then a message will inform that smaller font size or larger canvas size is needed.

-- Custom Unicode Range can be displayed by selecting "Other..." at the bottom of the Unicode Range menu.
+- Custom Unicode Range can be displayed by selecting "Custom..." at the bottom of the Unicode Range menu.
 This will bring up a dialog box to specify the starting and ending index of the unicode characters to be drawn.